Consuming Figs (Anjeer) in Pregnancy

 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at email@example.com

 Pregnancy is a crucial time for any woman, and if you’re pregnant, you must take good care of yourself and eat healthy.
-Your pregnancy diet must include veggies, whole grains, fruits, and dry fruits.
-These foods are nutritious and a must-have, but then there are certain foods that may or may not be good for your health, which you should avoid.
-In this article, we will discuss one fruit- figs. If you enjoy eating anjeer, you must learn whether or not it’s safe to make it to your pregnancy diet.
+Your pregnancy diet should include veggies, whole grains, fruits, and dry fruits.
+These foods are nutritious and a must-have, but then there are certain foods that may not be good for your health, which you should avoid.
+This could be due to various concerns such as being unsafe for pregnancy or the baby or harmful in excessive amounts.
+If you enjoy eating figs, it is essential to check if it is safe to eat anjeer in pregnancy.
+This article will give you information on whether or not it’s safe to add this fruit to your pregnancy diet.

 Also Read: Eating Apple while Pregnant

 Is It Safe to Eat Figs During Pregnancy?

 Figs are considered to be one of the healthiest fruit as they are rich in nutrients and highly recommended to pregnant women.
 Having anjeer during pregnancy can help you deal with morning sickness during the early stages of pregnancy, especially in the first trimester.
 It can also help fulfil the nutritional requirements of your body during pregnancy.

 You may have a quick look at the nutritional property per 50 grams of figs, given in a detailed list below.

 - Dietary Fiber – 2.32 g

 - Protein – 1.01 g